Unvire/Quest3-beatsaber-playlist-manager/README.md

 -- **Save** - saves playlist to a *playlists*folder

 - **Quest** - options for communicating with Quest using ADB -- **Connect** - opens a dialog window for connecting with Quest.
-Connection is successful when user allows for debug connection in VR device
+Connection is successful when user connects Quest with USB cable and allows for debug connection in VR device
 -- **Get songs** - checks the songs downloaded in the Quest and adds them to Quest maps Table -- **Check missing maps** - compares playlist with Quest Maps.
 If there are any missing maps on VR device a dialog window with download links will appear.
 -- **Pull playlists from Quest** - downloads playlists from Quest to the *playlists* folder.
 This action wil overwrite files with the same name.